 With contact details, brands can send newsletters with promo offers and product launches to inform leads and encourage them to buy.
 As leads move towards the decision stage, brands will offer them free trials or special discounts that encourage them to purchase.

-Once a lead turns into a customer, marketers keep the communication going in an effort to ensure they remain loyal ones.
-If it’s a new customer, marketing information is focussed on product education and retention.
+Once a lead turns into a customer, marketers keep the communication going in an effort to ensure they remain loyal.
+If it’s a new customer, marketing information is focused on product education and retention.
 For warm leads turned cold, marketers will develop a new content marketing nurture series in an attempt to persuade them to reenter the funnel.

 A robust digital marketing strategy has a stable and operable framework within the scope of a business’s budget.
 It’s like saying, man can travel to space, but the reality is that only a very few possess the resources to pull it off.
 Luckily, digital marketing performance is determined by the caliber of the marketing team and budget.
 In fact, the former likely accounts for more.